The Challenge: Especially in the past few months, we have been inundated with tragedy and conflict on the news.

 Similarly, a recent study found that people watching even three minutes of “positive news” compared with three minutes of “negative news” at the beginning of the day reported a 27% greater likelihood of having a happy day 6-8 hours later.
 Just three minutes of news stories had this effect, which is the same amount of time that it might take you to read this article.

 How is it, though, that the stress response of those watching negative news can be so high?
 News pieces are sensationalist.
 People are shown graphic images repeatedly – triggering their brain’s stress response.

 Dr. Mary McNaughton-Cassill, who studies the effects of media exposure on stress has often observed that sensationalized coverage of negative events has harmful effects for viewers.
 As TV channels and media outlets compete with one another, sensationalizing stories is part of the business.
-Not all news stories require the same level of graphic or sensationalized coverage, objectively.
-Another effect is that sensationalized depictions of news leads people to believe that far off places are not safe.
+Not all news stories require the same level of graphic or sensationalized coverage objectively.
+Another effect is that sensationalized depictions of news lead people to believe that far-off places are not safe.
 Fear can then shape their thoughts and subsequent actions.

 - Responses to negative news can be different from one person to another.
 Some people claim that distressing news does not affect them negatively.
 Whether or not the research would support this claim, the take-home point is to know yourself and what your personal limits are for exposure.
 When there is a “breaking news” story that has captured your attention, know when it is time for you to distract yourself from what it is you are taking in.

-- With TV monitors in so many public places (yes, even at the gas pump), we can’t always control the news we are exposed.
+- With TV monitors in so many public places (yes, even at the gas pump), we can’t always control the news we are exposed to.
 But we can always choose where we direct our focus.
-And, again, it us up to us to know when to tune out.
+And, again, it is up to us to know when to tune out.